Transition metal amino acid complexes

 Transition metal amino acid complexes are a large family of coordination complexes containing the conjugate bases of the amino acids, the 2-aminocarboxylates.
 Amino acids are prevalent in nature, and all of them function as ligands toward the transition metals.
 Not included in this article are complexes of the amides (including peptide) and ester derivatives of amino acids.
 Also excluded are the polyamino acids including the chelating agents EDTA and NTA.

 Binding modes

 Most commonly, amino acids coordinate to metal ions as N,O bidentate ligands, utilizing the amino group and the carboxylate.
-They are "L-X" ligands.
-A five-membered chelate ring is formed.
+A five-membered chelate ring (NCCCOM) is formed.
 The chelate ring is only slightly ruffled at the sp3-hybridized carbon and nitrogen centers.

+N,O bidentate amino carboxylates are "L-X" ligands in the Covalent bond classification method.
+With respect to HSAB theory, N,O bidentate amino carboxylate is a pair of hard ligands.

 For those amino acids containing coordinating substituents, the resulting complexes are more structurally diverse since these substituents can coordinate.
-Histidine, aspartic acid, methionine, and cysteine sometimes form tridentate N,N,O, N,O,O, S,N,O, and S,N,O complexes, respectively.
+Histidine, aspartic acid, and methionine sometimes function as tridentate N,N,O, N,O,O, and S,N,O, ligands, respectively.
+Doubly deprotonated cysteine is often an N,S-bidentate ligand.

 Using kinetically inert metal ions, complexes containing monodentate amino acids have been characterized.
 These complexes exist in either the N or the O linkage isomers.
 It can be assumed that such monodentate complexes exist transiently for many kinetically labile metal ions (e.g. Zn2+).